The Foundation Team is composed of individuals who have devoted their personal and professional lives to advancing the equity movement.

 When she’s not working, Barbara enjoys spending time outside with her husband and daughter and their squirrel-obsessed rescue terrier.

-Dean Hendrix brings more than 38 years of experience in hospitality, events management, and audio-visual technologies to his role as Operations Manager at the Center for Health Equity.
+Dean Hendrix brings more than 38 years of experience in hospitality, events management, and audio-visual technologies to his role as Operations and Facilities Manager at the Foundation’s Center for Health Equity.
 He is responsible for managing the Center’s facilities, technology, and logistics, helping to ensure events and meetings at the Center are well-supported with appropriate and timely resources.

 In his previous positions, Dean served as the Operations Manager for Blumberg Communications and Total Audio Visual Services, and Regional Director for Audio Visual Headquarters, Caribiner International, PSAV, and Video Light & Sound.